mweigend/hello-world/README.md

 # hello-world
-A place to discuss ideas
+A place to discus ideas